takipi-field/overops-event-generator/README.md

 # OverOps Event Generator
-This project is a simple Spring Boot application that generates a variety of Event types useful for testing OverOps installations and highlighting features.
+This project is a simple Spring Boot application that generates a variety of OverOps event types useful for testing OverOps installations and highlighting features.
 This application is similar in purpose the `JavaJam` error generating `jar` which is often referenced in OverOps docs and samples, but expands upon its usefulness.
 This application includes the following features:

 * easy to understand events which correlate to all supported OverOps event types including:
     * Caught and Uncaught Exceptions